weyoume/wenode/doc/exchangequickstart.md

 Initial syncing will take between 6 and 48 hours depending on your equipment, faster storage devices will take less time and be more efficient.
 Subsequent restarts will not take as long.

-### Running the cli_wallet
+### Running the cliwallet

-The command below will run the cli_wallet from inside the running container while mapping the `wallet.json` to the directory you created for it on the host.
+The command below will run the cliwallet from inside the running container while mapping the `wallet.json` to the directory you created for it on the host.

 ```
-docker exec -it node-exchange /usr/local/node-default/bin/cli_wallet -w /var/wallet/wallet.json
+docker exec -it node-exchange /usr/local/node-default/bin/cliwallet -w /var/wallet/wallet.json
 ```